austinonrails/aor_meetings_blog/sponsor.md

 ## Why Sponsor?

 * Show you support the Austin Ruby on Rails community
-* Talk to a room full of Austin Rails developers about your company, products, technical talent, culture, etc.
+* Talk to a room full of Austin Rails developers for 2-4 minutes about your company
 * We'll also thank you publicly on Twitter

 ## More Questions?